FAQ

 Professionally, you may view my vita as well as peruse this website.

-Personally, I am married to a lovely and skilled husband-trainer ;-).
+Personally, my wife and I have been married since 1992.
 We live in eternal bliss (okay, fairly peaceably) with our four children and dog in the beautiful Rocky Mountains of Utah.

 More About Jonathan